tubs-eis/VLIW-Retargetable-Compiler-Backend/README.md

 Instructions can be grouped into functional units and the instruction encoding is provided.

 An example program is provided in `assembly.asm`.
-In the assembly virtual register will be allocated in the register allocation process.
+In the assembly virtual register (VxRn for virtual register n) will be allocated in the register allocation process to a physical register (V0R0, i.e. register 0 of register-file partition 0).
 Physical register are used to transfer information across basic block borders.

 The `mlweights.txt` file describes an alternative scheduling for instruction scheduling.